"What Do You Do?": An Explainer

 Most people rarely examine the systems they inhabit, including culture, markets, governance, finance, infrastructure, and social norms.
 These structures are popularly compared to water for fish.
 They remain invisible until they destabilize.

-This destabilization is underway, manifesting as ecological breakdown, economic fragility, political polarization, and institutional distrust.
-Many of these crises share a common root in industrial era logics applied to a hyperconnected, living planet.
+That destabilization is underway, manifesting as ecological breakdown, economic fragility, political polarization, and institutional distrust.
+Many of these crises share a common root in industrial-era logics applied to a hyperconnected, living planet.
 We built social and economic machinery as if humans were separate from nature, as if complexity could be reduced to linear control, as if growth had no ecological boundary.

 Systems change strategy asks a simple but uncomfortable question: what must shift in the underlying architecture, not just in surface symptoms?